bmcilw1/DataStructuresAndAlgosPractice/LongestIncreasingSubsequence/solution.md

 Notice that the answer builds directly on top of the previous.
 This is the second characteristic of a DP problem, it can be broken up into a series of smaller problems.
 If these smaller problems are upstream of the direction of the DAG, you can usually find a way to just add on one more item to the end of the list while building on the computations you've already done to that point.

 Also, notice how the last answer changed part of the answer chain from the subproblem before.
-This means that just because a solution is best for a subproblem, does not mean it will be for a larger problem.
+This means that just because a solution is best for some subproblem, does not mean that solution will be best for a larger problem.
+However, the part (0 -> 1) would have been contained in an even smaller sub-problem (before adding the 6).

 There is generally no greedy algorithm that works for a DP problem.
+For a given LIS of k, you need to take into account the answers to all LIS from 0 to k-1, not just the k-1 case.

 ## Resources
 * [This](https://www.youtube.com/watch?v=aPQY__2H3tE) video walks through this particular problem